Paying for Care Home Wales: Self-Funding, Council Funding, and Your Options

 Self-funding (capital above £50,000): If your parent's assessable capital exceeds £50,000, they pay the full cost of their care home placement.
 They're still entitled to a care needs assessment and professional advice from the council, but no financial help with the fees.

-Council-funded (capital below £50,000): The local authority must help fund the placement up to their standard contract rate with the care home.
-Your parent makes a means-tested contribution from their income and remaining capital.
+Council-funded (capital at or below £50,000): The local authority must help fund the placement up to their standard contract rate with the care home.
+Your parent makes a means-tested contribution from their income; capital affects whether council funding applies, but Wales does not add an England-style savings tariff income.

-Mixed funding: As your parent's capital depletes from paying care fees, they'll eventually cross below £50,000.
+Mixed funding: As your parent's capital depletes from paying care fees, they'll eventually reach £50,000 or less.
 At that point, they transition from self-funding to council-supported funding.
 The council takes over paying the bulk of the fees, and your parent's contribution is recalculated.

 What Counts as Capital